abelmarnk/First-Audit/README.md

 After the game has begun the user can then record for kills they did not make and then position themselves to win the game, since they are the only ones that can change the game state due to having the server key

 **Attack Flow:**
-Malicious user creates the session by sending out a transaction manually → Other users are invited or they see the session as open and join → The capacity is reached and the game starts → The user records for kills they did not make → The user wins the game and the earnings are given to the user alone (the current implementation of the distribute for pay spawn games allow for only a single user to claim funds, if that player is the only player with kills and spawns and since of course the malicious user controls the "server" key they can decide who has kills and spawns left by killing as many players as they like), or their team of which the user could setup to make it so that they are the only one, by duplicating themselves across the entire team so all the slots are full but there is only one user → The other players are left with nothing.
+Malicious user → Creates session manually → Other users join → Capacity reached & Game starts → Malicious user records kills themselves alone → Wins game → Funds are distributed to the malicious user alone or their team depending on the type of game.

 **Severity:** Very high, if successfully executed it could lead to loss of funds for other players.